Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Abstract

 \section{Abstract}

-{Double–degenerate white dwarf (WD) mergers can exhibit extreme magnetic fields exceeding $10^{8}$ G and rapid rotation, but their spectral-energy distributions and high-energy emission mechanisms remain poorly characterised.
+{Double-degenerate white dwarf (WD) merger remnants can exhibit extreme magnetic fields exceeding $10^{8}$\,G and rapid rotation, but their spectral energy distributions and high-energy emission mechanisms remain poorly characterised.
 ZTF\,J1901+1458 stands out as the most compact and strongly magnetised object discovered in this class to date.
-Intriguingly, recent Chandra observations have revealed that the white dwarf is also a source of soft X-ray emission, too bright and hard to be of photospheric origin.
-We analyse new phase-resolved UV spectroscopy from the Hubble Space Telescope, combined with optical and near-infrared photometry and spectroscopy, with newly developed magnetic atmosphere models to determine its effective temperature, radius, mass, average surface magnetic field strength, and cooling age.
-Our results demonstrate that the spectral break at $\approx$3000 $\AA$, observed in several highly magnetised WDs, is well-reproduced by our new models, which take into account the effect of magnetic opacities on the structure of the atmosphere.
-Our best-fit parameters for the WD yield a cooler effective temperature ($T_{\mathrm{eff}}=28,015\pm 20$\,K) and larger radius ($2630\pm10$ km) than previously reported.
-Furthermore, the near-infrared data exclude the presence of a stellar or brown dwarf companion hotter than $\approx$700\,K. We also jointly analyse the previously published \textit{Chandra}/ACIS-I data and new \textit{XMM-Newton}/EPIC X-ray spectra.
-The faint X-ray emission, $L_X =(1.3\pm0.2)\times10^{27}$\,erg s$^{-1}$, is highly pulsed on the rotation period of the WD, and the soft spectrum can be modelled by a power law model with photon index $\Gamma=2.9^{+0.4}_{-0.3}$.
-We suggest that the X-rays are powered by accretion or via the interaction of the WD magnetosphere with circumstellar material.
-If the rapidly rotating magnetic field could power a weak wind along open field lines, material could be extracted directly from the surface of the WD.
-Alternatively, a low level of accretion of fallback material from the past merger event or the tidal disruption of a planetary body are possible sources of CSM.} \keywords{White dwarfs -- Accretion, accretion disks -- Line: profiles -- Circumstellar matter -- Stars: variables: general -- Stars: magnetic field -- Stars: winds, outflows -- X-rays: stars}
+Intriguingly, recent \textit{Chandra} observations have revealed that the white dwarf is also a source of soft X-ray emission that is too bright and hard to be of photospheric origin.
+We analysed new phase-resolved ultraviolet (UV) spectroscopy from the Hubble Space Telescope, together with optical and near-infrared photometry and spectroscopy, using new magnetic atmosphere models to determine its effective temperature, radius, mass, average surface magnetic-field strength, and cooling age.
+The spectral break at $\approx$\,3000\,$\AA$, observed in several highly magnetised WDs, is well reproduced by our new models, which account for the effect of magnetic opacities on the atmospheric structure.
+Our best-fit parameters for the WD yield a cooler effective temperature (T$_{\mathrm{eff}}=27,445^{+680}_{-1390}$\,K) and a larger radius than previously reported.
+Furthermore, the near-infrared data exclude the presence of a stellar or brown dwarf companion hotter than $\approx$\,700\,K. We jointly analysed published \textit{Chandra}/Advanced CCD Imaging Spectrometer Imaging array (ACIS-I) data and new \textit{XMM-Newton}/European Photon Imaging Camera (EPIC) X-ray spectra.
+The faint X-ray emission, $L_X =(1.44\pm0.13)\times10^{27}$\,erg\,s$^{-1}$, is highly pulsed at the rotation period of the WD, and the soft spectrum can be modelled by a power-law model with photon index $\Gamma=2.43^{+0.17}_{-0.15}$.
+We suggest that the X-rays are powered by accretion or by interaction between the WD magnetosphere and circumstellar material.
+A rapidly rotating magnetic field could power a weak wind along open field lines and extract material from the surface of the WD.
+Alternatively, low-level accretion of fallback material from the past merger event or the tidal disruption of a planetary body could supply the circumstellar material.} \keywords{White dwarfs -- Accretion, accretion discs -- Circumstellar matter -- Stars: magnetic field -- Stars: winds, outflows -- X-rays: stars}